-Hypermobile people can be more likely to injure themselves, e.g. twist an ankle, or may be more susceptible to dislocations of joints because their joints are already lax owing to the looser and more stretchy connective tissues (ligaments, tendons and soft tissues) supporting them.
+Hypermobile people can be more likely to injure themselves, for example, twisting an ankle.
+They may be more susceptible to dislocations of joints because their joints are already lax owing to the looser and more stretchy connective tissues (ligaments, tendons and soft tissues) supporting them.

-A woman with JH may be more likely to experience PGP owing to the already lax connective tissue supporting the pelvic joints but not every woman who has hypermobile joints will experience PGP.
-The hypermobility may increase the likelihood that one of the pelvic joints will move or get stuck in the wrong position, resulting in the asymmetrical movement which is central to PGP problems.
+A woman with JH may be more likely to experience PGP owing to the already lax connective tissue supporting the pelvic joints.
+However, not every woman who has hypermobile joints will experience PGP.
+Hypermobility may increase the likelihood that one of the pelvic joints will move or get stuck in the wrong position, resulting in the asymmetrical movement which is central to PGP problems.

-If you are hypermobile and have PGP you are likely to respond well to manual therapy of the pelvic joints followed by a specific exercise programme when pain has reduced, though you may take longer to recover.
-If this is the case you may find information on our ‘What to do if treatment is not helping’, ‘Emotional impact of PGP’and ‘Practical suggestions’ pages helpful.
+If you are hypermobile and have PGP you are likely to respond well to manual therapy of the pelvic joints, but will often need an additional specific exercise programme when your pain has reduced.
+You may take longer to recover than women without hypermobility.

-There has been a recent medical review of JH as a whole and JH is now recognised to be part of a spectrum called Hypermobility Spectrum Disorder (HSD).
-This spectrum ranges between, at one end, asymptomatic JH (someone who has no symptoms apart from their joints’ capacity to move beyond normal limits) through to hypermobile Ehlers-Danlos Syndrome (hEDS – a heritable disorder of connective tissue) at the other end.
+There has been a recent medical review of JH as a whole.
+JH is now recognised to be part of a spectrum of conditions called hypermobility spectrum disorders (HSD).
+This spectrum ranges between people with no symptoms apart from the joints’ ability to move beyond normal limits (asymptomatic joint hypermobility), through to hypermobile Ehlers-Danlos Syndrome (hEDS) – a disorder of connective tissue which may be inherited from a parent.

 Symptoms of HSD and hEDS can vary between each individual, ranging from mild, with few symptoms, to more severe, affecting many systems of the body.
 It is common for physiotherapists, occupational therapists, pain consultants, psychologists and rheumatologists, among many others, to be involved in the management of these conditions.

 Many people with HSD and hEDS can lead a normal life and can manage their symptoms well if they receive the right diagnosis and healthcare support.
-Those who are more severely affected often require interventions from a team of healthcare professionals and are likely to have to make considerable adaptations to their daily lives.
+Those who are more severely affected often require treatment from a team of healthcare professionals and are likely to have to make significant adaptations to their daily lives.

-Symptoms will differ between women with these conditions prior to experiencing PGP; women will experience differing levels of pain and functional ability depending on how severely they are affected.
-The severity of how you are already affected is likely to impact on the rate at which you may recover from PGP.
+Symptoms will differ between women with these conditions prior to experiencing PGP.
+Women will experience differing levels of pain and functional ability depending on how severely they are affected.
+The severity of how you are already affected is likely to impact on how quickly you recover from PGP.